lucasbak/ryba-ambari-actions/src/configs/groups/add.coffee.md

 Hosts can be empty as the config group can be uptade with a later PUT request.

     module.exports = (options, callback) ->
+      options = options.options if typeof options.options is 'object'
       process.stdout.write "Entering config.grous.add\n" if options.debug
       error = null
       status = false